nicole-yoong/Portfolio/SQL_AB_Testing/Case_Study_#2_Investigating a Drop_in_User_Engagement.md

 If they are questions that you can't answer using data alone, how would you go about answering them (hypothetically, assuming you actually worked at this company)?
 What seems like the most likely cause of the engagement dip?
 What, if anything, should the company do in response?

+Users are already drowning in written content and